Movie camera: History

-An interesting forerunner to the movie camera was the machine invented by Francis Ronalds at the Kew Observatory in 1845.
+A forerunner to the movie camera was the machine invented by Francis Ronalds at the Kew Observatory in 1845.
 A photosensitive surface was drawn slowly past the aperture diaphragm of the camera by a clockwork mechanism to enable continuous recording over a 12- or 24-hour period.
 Ronalds applied his cameras to trace the ongoing variations of scientific instruments and they were used in observatories around the world for over a century.

 The chronophotographic gun was invented in 1882 by Étienne-Jules Marey, a French scientist and chronophotographer.
 It could shoot 12 images per second and was the first invention to capture moving images on the same chronomatographic plate using a metal shutter.

 In 1876, Wordsworth Donisthorpe proposed a camera to take a series of pictures on glass plates, to be printed on a roll of paper film.
 In 1889, he would patent a moving picture camera in which the film moved continuously.
 Another film camera was designed in England by Frenchman Louis Le Prince in 1888.
 He had built a 16 lens camera in 1887 at his workshop in Leeds.
 The first 8 lenses would be triggered in rapid succession by an electromagnetic shutter on the sensitive film; the film would then be moved forward allowing the other 8 lenses to operate on the film.
 After much trial and error, he was finally able to develop a single-lens camera in 1888, which he used to shoot sequences of moving pictures on paper film, including the Roundhay Garden Scene and Leeds Bridge.

 In June 1878, Eadweard Muybridge created sequential series of photographs with a battery of 12 cameras along the race track at Stanford's Palo Alto Stock Farm (now the campus of Stanford University).
 The shutters were automatically triggered when the wheel of a cart or the breast or legs of a horse tripped wires connected to an electromagnetic circuit.